migramirez2/Harmony-ONE/progress/rikako-hatoya.md

+2024-07-19 Fri: Working on updating gmx-interface with all GLP symbols to GXP.
+Update UI by removing options other than ONE and USDC.

 2024-07-18 Thu:

 **Summary:** Re-deployed "set-tokens" + "deployPriceFeed", and updated "gmx-interface" + "keepers" with new addresses. rh.country is now up-to-date with gx.country.